Cortical implant: Visual implants

 Certain types of cortical implants can partially restore vision by directly stimulating the visual cortex.
 Early work to restore vision through cortical stimulation began in 1970 with the work of Brindley and Dobelle.
 With their initial experimentation, some patients were able to recognize small images at fairly close distances.
 Their initial implant was based on the surface of the visual cortex and it did not provide as clear of images that it could, with an added downside of damage to surrounding tissues.
 More recent models, such as the "Utah" Electrode Array use deeper cortical stimulation that would hypothetically provide higher resolution images with less power needed, thus causing less damage.
 One of the major benefits to this method of artificial vision over any other visual prosthetic is that it bypasses many neurons of the visual pathway that could be damaged, potentially restoring vision to a greater number of blind patients.

 However, there are some issues that come with direct stimulation of the visual cortex.
 As with all implants, the impact of their presence over extended periods of time must be monitored.
 If an implant needs to be removed or re-positioned after a few years, complications can occur.
 The visual cortex is much more complex and difficult to deal with than the other areas where artificial vision are possible, such as the retina or optic nerve.
 The visual field is much easier to process in different locations other than the visual cortex.
 In addition, each areas of the cortex is specialized to deal with different aspects of vision, so simple direct stimulation will not provide complete images to patients.
 Lastly, surgical operations dealing with brain implants are extremely high-risk for patients, so the research needs to be further improved.
 However, cortical visual prostheses are important to people who have a completely damaged retina, optic nerve or lateral geniculate body, as they are one of the only ways they would be able to have their vision restored, so further developments will need to be sought out.

+Advancements in visual implants focus on stimulating specific areas of the visual cortex.
+The middle temporal (MT) region, crucial for perceiving motion, is a key target for electrical stimulation to create smooth motion artificially.
+Precise electrode implantation in MT poses a challenge due to its location, which is surrounded by sulci.
+Ongoing research explores multi-area stimulation between MT and primary visual cortex (V1), aiming to understand its impact on generating phosphenes (visual illusion) and motion perception.
+This multi-area approach, targeting different regions in the visual system, holds promise for improving the clarity and performance of visual implants, offering a potential avenue for more effective vision restoration.